-While San Francisco is the cultural and financial hub of Northern California, its high real estate prices also make it the hub of real estate co-ownership.
+While San Francisco is the cultural and financial hub of Northern California as one of America’s most cherished cities, its high real estate prices also make it the hub of real estate co-ownership.
 This co-ownership of real estate in San Francisco can create complex problems.
 Sometimes, one co-owner of property in the Bay Area refuses to sell or move from the property.
 This can become even more complicated when only one of the co-owners is paying the mortgage, taxes, insurance, repairs, and improvements.
 Sometimes, co-owners are former romantic partners, family members or friends, which can give rise to disputes requiring the skill of an experienced partition lawyer.
 If you are looking to solve your co-ownership dispute in the San Francisco Bay Area, read below for more information from our partition attorneys with experience in partition actions in San Francisco and the Bay Area.

 If You Don't Call Us, Your Co-Owner Will